How To Build An Online Video Course In 2022

 The next step is to find the right platform to host your course on.
 There are two options.
 Online learning marketplaces and self-hosting.

 Online learning marketplaces like Coursera, Skillshare and Udemy allow you to upload your online video course.
 The upload process is straightforward and there is a number of options if you want to promote your course.
 However, the standards vary and the fees are often subject to change.

-For self-hosting, you can create your own website and upload the course there.
-Or, you can use the best online learning platforms like Teachable or Kajabi.
+For self-hosting, you can create your own website and upload the course there, or use a website builder to quickly and easily create one and upload the course there.
+Also, use the best online learning platforms like Teachable or Kajabi.
 The entire system is ready on these platforms—you just need to upload your videos and put a price on them.

 The second option is more favourable.
 Many of these hosting platforms are free, and you will only pay a fee once somebody buys your course.
 The fee ranges between 10% and 20%.
 Some will also charge a monthly fee if you use other features on the platform.